Travel Bucket List

-7 Best Libraries in the World
+7 Best Libraries in The World

-2. Library of Congress (USA)
+2. Library of Congress in US City of Washington

 The Library of Congress in Washington DC in reality is the national library of the U.S. as well as the country’s oldest cultural building.
 Though it has only 3 buildings, it is the biggest library worldwide for its number of volumes.
 It is open to the public for research purposes and where tourists go, however, only Supreme Court justices and other government officials can view the books.
 This place has the name of the “library of last resort” in the U.S. Its purpose is to make some items available to other national libraries if others run of that item.

-3. Thomas Fisher Rare Book Library (Canada)
+3. Thomas Fisher Rare Book Library in Toronto in Canada

 This Library has more rare collections than any other places in Canada.
 The place holds unique works like Shakespeare’s First Folio, the Nuremberg Chronicle, Newton’s Principia as well as a Babylonian tablet dating back to 16th century BC.
-In all, the rare book library has over 25 thousand items with a specific focus on Canada and its history.
+In all, Thomas Fisher Rare Book Library is of the most beautiful libraries in the world.
+This unique library has over 25 thousand items with a specific focus on Canada and its history.

-4. Abbey Library of Saint Gall (Switzerland)
+4. Abbey Library of Saint Gall in Saint Gall of Switzerland

 This library is the oldest one in Switzerland.
 Saint Gall has nearly 160 thousand volumes that includes manuscripts from the 8th century.
 In year 1983, the United Nations named this place a World Heritage site for being a great Carolingian monastery as well as library.
 The place has online services for many of its volumes, however, books before 1900 can only be read inside.

-This library is the biggest monastery library in the world.
+Admont Abbey library is the biggest monastery library in the world.
 This library houses 70 thousand volumes that includes 900 incunables as well as 1,400 manuscripts.
 Archbishop Gebhard, the founder, also donated some items to the collection.
 Inspired by the Enlightenment Age, the ceiling of the library is designed with seven cupolas, indicating frescoes by Bartolomeo Altomonte that shows the progress of mankind’s knowledge.

-6. Phillips Exeter Academy Library (USA)
+6. Phillips Exeter Academy Library in New Hampshire, USA